-I read a complimentary advance copy of this book which I have voluntarily reviewed.
+*I received a complimentary copy of this book for voluntary consideration.